Nitrokey/nethsm/docs/system-design.md

 Firmware

 : The platform firmware (a.k.a.
-"BIOS") used by the NetHSM hardware.
+"BIOS", "UEFI") used by the NetHSM hardware.
 Refer to [System Firmware](#sec-dd-ta-sf) for details.

 Key Store